Battle of Boma

-The Battle of Boma or Battle of Baima was the first of a series of battles that led to the decisive Battle of Guandu between the warlords Yuan Shao and Cao Cao in northern China in the late Eastern Han dynasty of China.
+The Battle of Boma or Battle of Baima (Note: Both bái and bó are variant readings of the character 白.) was the first of a series of battles that led to the decisive Battle of Guandu between the warlords Yuan Shao and Cao Cao in northern China in the late Eastern Han dynasty of China.
 Although Cao Cao won the battle and Yuan Shao lost his elite general Yan Liang, Cao eventually abandoned his position in Boma to entrench at the strategically important Guandu.

 Background

 By the 190s, the Eastern Han dynasty had fractured into warlordism.
 After years of reconfigurations and annexations, northern China was divided along the Yellow River by two warlords: Yuan Shao to the north and his former ally Cao Cao to the south.
 As it became obvious that a confrontation was inevitable, the two warlords scrambled to gather their forces in defensive positions along the Yellow River.

 At the time, Boma (白馬; near present-day Hua County, Henan) lay south of the river across from Liyang (黎陽; north-west of present-day Xun County, Henan), a major base for military recruits.
 The crossing between Boma and Liyang was deemed to be of tremendous importance as a strategic link on the main north-south route between Yuan Shao and Cao Cao's territories.
 Sometime between 8 September and 7 October 199, Cao Cao advanced to the vicinity of Liyang in a probing action and stationed Liu Yan (劉延), the Administrator of Dong Commandery, at Boma.
 The position at Boma allowed Cao Cao's forces to overlook the vital ford while serving as a first line of defence against Yuan Shao's forces.
 However, Cao Cao had set his sights on a concentrated confrontation at the topographically advantageous city of Guandu (官渡; northeast of present-day Zhongmu County, Henan) to the south, thus the purpose of defending Boma was only to delay enemy advances across the river.

 Cao Cao also placed Yu Jin at the nearby Yan Ford (延津; north of present-day Yanjin County, Henan) with 2,000 troops and went back to the capital at Xu City to make further battle preparations.
 He returned to his battle command at Guandu after putting down Liu Bei's rebellion in Xu Province sometime between February 3 and March 2, 200.